kunpai/AcadHASHIRU/README.md

 This project provides a framework for creating and managing AI agents and tools.
 It includes features for managing resource and expense budgets, loading tools and agents, and interacting with various language models.

+The architecture consists of a hierarchical system where a CEO agent manages a set of employee agents and tools.
+Both agents and tools can be autonomously created, invoked, and deleted by the CEO.
+Agents are associated with reclaimable costs (if local) and non-reclaimable costs (if cloud-based).

+The project is designed to be modular and extensible, allowing users to integrate their own tools and agents.
+It supports multiple language model integrations, including Ollama, Gemini, Groq, and Lambda Labs.

+NOTE: Benchmarking efforts of the HASHIRU architecture can be found in [HASHIRUBench](https://github.com/HASHIRU-AI/HASHIRUBench).

 ## Directory Structure

 *   **src/**: Contains the source code for the project.